HeikoBecker/Lassie/DOCUMENTATION.md

-The conditions for abducing `a` in a set of candidates `C` is that `a` be a conceptual subset to all other components `c ∈ C`—meaning that all of the attributes of that component also be attributes of all other components of the set, i.e. iff `∀i.attributes(a) ⊂ attributes(cᵢ)`.
-For example, in the current database, we can have the following attributions:
+The conditions for abducing `a` in a set of candidates `C` is that `a` be a conceptual subset to all other components `c ∈ C`—meaning that all of the attributes of that component also be attributes of all other components of the set, i.e. iff `∀i.attributes(a) ⊆ attributes(cᵢ)`.
+For example, we can have the following attributions:

     simp            VP      simplify
     simp            OBJ     goal